xuanminhcpvn/CT30A3370-Project-4-Kernel-Hacking/README.md

 6.

-And so on but repeating step 1-6 for additional features, for example: in user.h updated sys call interface int getreadcount(int reset) int getsyscallcount(int sys_call_num, int reset) in usys.S added new SYSCALL name SYSCALL(getsyscallcount)
+And so on but repeating step 1-6 for additional features, for example:

+in user.h updated sys call interface

+int getreadcount(int reset)

+int getsyscallcount(int sys_call_num, int reset)

+in usys.S added new SYSCALL name SYSCALL(getsyscallcount)

-In sysproc.c reset logic is implemented + syscall counter procedure Extern int syscall_count[] etc...
+in sysproc.c reset logic is implemented + syscall counter procedure Extern int syscall_count[] etc...

+## Other additional notes
 There are some minor modifications related to the xv6 set-up suggestion by the course book such as set CPU:=1 and something else related to the qemu emulator not creating a new window in Makefile
 Also an important one is to add my own program to Makefile User program build instruction U_PROGS:= read_count_test\